 - Decide if you want to use parental controls on your home internet

-- Understand devices and the parental control tools they offer, Click here to view a useful guide.
+- Understand devices and the parental control tools they offer.
+A useful guide can be found on the UK Safer Internet Centre’s website.

 How can I report safety concerns?